I-GUIDE/data-catalog-archive/schema/README.md

 # I-GUIDE Catalog Schema Definition

-The I-GUIDE catalog consists of one or more of the elements listed below.
-These examples are expressed as `json+ld` for its readability and leverage Schema.Org classes and properties whenever possible.
+The I-GUIDE catalog must be capable of storing metadata about diverse resource types, including the examples listed below.
+These examples are expressed as `json+ld` as a standardized and readable way to capture metadata, leveraging Schema.org classes and properties whenever possible.

-All catalog items must consist of a standard set of metadata.
-These metadata are referred to as `core` metadata and derive from the SchemaOrg *Thing* and *CreativeWork* classes.
-All other metadata should be expressed using one of the *CreativeWork* subclasses, the most common of which being *DataSet*.
-However, each item registered in the catalog should use the *CreativeWork* subclass that matches the data type and use most closely.
+All cataloged items must be described using a standard, core set of metadata derived from the Schema.org *Thing* and *CreativeWork* classes.
+Metadata for cataloged items may then be customized to include additional properties specific to the type of resource being described.

 The following are references to required and recommended SchemaOrg properties for common data formats.